cruzgodar/wilson/README.md

 ### General Fields and Methods

 - `canvas`: the canvas element.
 - `canvasWidth`, `canvasHeight`: the width and height of the canvas, in pixels.
-Readonly.
+Readonly; to change the canvas size, use `resizeCanvas`.
 - `worldWidth`, `worldHeight`, `worldCenterX`, `worldCenterY`: the current world coordinates.
-It is recommended not to change these directly, particularly when using the built-in panning and zooming.
+Readonly; to change the world size or center, use `resizeWorld`.
 - `minWorldWidth`, `maxWorldWidth`, `minWorldHeight`, `maxWorldHeight`, `minWorldCenterX`, `maxWorldCenterX`, `minWorldCenterY`, `maxWorldCenterY`: bounds on the world coordinates.
 May be changed dynamically, although the possible subsequent clamping of the coordinates may be undesirable.
 - `reduceMotion`: a boolean for whether reduced motion animations are enabled.
 Can be changed dynamically.
 - `useInteractionForPanAndZoom`: a boolean for whether to use pan and zoom interactions.
 Can be changed dynamically.
 - `currentlyFullscreen`: a boolean for whether the canvas is currently in fullscreen mode.
 Readonly.
 - `animateFullscreen`: a boolean for whether the fullscreen transition is animated.
 Can be changed dynamically.
-- `draggableElements`: a readonly object containing the current draggables, of the form
+- `draggables`: a readonly object containing the current draggables, of the form
 ```ts
 {
 	[id: string]: {